stellHex/stape/README.md

 # Stape

-An office-supplies-based programming language
+An office-supplies-based esoteric programming language.

 ## Structure

-A running Stape program consists of a tape, an instruction pointer, some number of 0 pointers, and a buffer.
+A running Stape program consists of a tape, an instruction pointer, some number of days pointers, and a buffer.
 The tape is a looping tape of cells, initialized by the program.
 The instruction pointer moves along it, auto-incrementing each instruction step.
+Data pointers also move along the tape, but only one of them is active, at one time, and it (usually) auto-*decrements*.
 The buffer is a transient floating memory cell, of the same type as those on the tape.

 ### Staples